src-d/okrs/README.md

 - [ ] Setup the ML cluster environment
 - [ ] Regression Test, Benchmarks and Deploy platform (CD?)
+    - For which projects?
+Are any of ML included? - Vadim
 - [ ] Improve Logs, CLI, and other guides.
+    - Logs for Go or for Python too?
+CLI guide - do we have one?
 - [ ] Make it easy to update and maintain PGA.
+- [ ] Conduct a happiness survey and react to the unveiled issues
+- [ ] Improve the formal process of speaking at a conference
+    - We have nothing currently.
+Even a simple checklist would save us much time and nerves, especially to poor Esther who really struggled with my conferencing season.
+It starts with notifying her once the approval registered in src-d/conferences and ends with submitting the expenses report.
+It also includes what to check in the booking confirmation because I had to buy tickets at the airport one hour before the flight two times already and that sucked very much.
+It also includes the Visa knowledge database, e.g. British visas are tricky.
+- [ ] Increase the transparency of the events happening at source{d}
+    - Rationale: there are meetups, get togethers, holidays, beaconfellows, etc. at source{d} Many, MANY times people missed them in the calendar.
+Even if there are calendar records, it is so easy to forget about them.
+How about creating a Slack bot which will post event notifications a few (1) days before?
+- [ ] Resolve the wifi connectivity problems in Madrid office
+    - I walk with my laptop from the kitchen to my work place and it just hangs.
+It is not only because of Ubuntu :trollface: Anna and Esther confessed that they had the same problems.
+And of course MEETING ROOMS CONNECTION QUALITY ISSUES.

 ## Bring 'Assisted Code Review' to developers in the open-source community